AllienWorks/cryptocoins/README.md

 ## For Contributors

 Please see [Contributing guidelines](CONTRIBUTING.md) before submitting your PRs, thanks!
+PRs not following the Guidelines won't be accepted.

 ## Author